How Much Does a Home Appraisal Cost in Arizona?

 • Homes with a view

-“I think with our mountains, that gives us a little unique advantage where just being on the east side of a street can be totally different than being on the west side of the street,” Zajdzinski says.
+“I think our mountains give us a little unique advantage, whereas just being on the east side of a street can be totally different than being on the west side of the street,” Zajdzinski says.
 “If you buy the home on this side, your backyard is going to get a view of the city, but if you buy a home on the other side of the street, you’re going to get a view of those homes that have a view.
-That’s a huge advantage and the premiums are significant.”
+That’s a huge advantage, and the premiums are significant.”

 What negatively affects a home appraisal in Arizona?